Headache Mimics & Facial Pain

 What Do You Need to Know?

-- GCA: Age >50, new headache, jaw claudication (most specific symptom), ESR/CRP elevated, temporal artery biopsy gold standard (skip lesions → get ≥1 cm); start steroids BEFORE biopsy
+- GCA: Age >50, new headache, jaw claudication (most specific symptom), ESR/CRP elevated; temporal artery biopsy remains the gold standard in the US (ACR/VF 2021), while EULAR 2023 prefers temporal artery ultrasound (halo sign) where expertise is available; skip lesions → get ≥1 cm; start steroids BEFORE biopsy

 - RCVS: Recurrent thunderclap headaches, “string of beads” on angiography, normal CSF, resolves <3 months; distinguish from PACNS (insidious onset, abnormal CSF, progressive course)